 Bank5 Connect charges no monthly fees and is free to use with online statements (pay $1 per month for paper statements).
 The account also offers up to $15 per month in ATM fee reimbursements, online and mobile banking and all of the other goodies you expect from an online bank.
 That even includes your first order of basic checks for free.

-One unique feature of this account is the UChoose Rewards program.
-Earn points when you use your debit card, which you can redeem for gift cards, purchases and travel packages.
+One unique feature of this account is the UChoose Debit Rewards program.
+Earn points when you use your debit card, which you can redeem for gift cards, electronics, travel packages, and other items.
 You can get better rewards with a high-end rewards credit card, but among debit cards, this is one of the better rewards programs available today.

 Military members and their families can join USAA, one of the best banks in the country for military families.
 And for checking accounts, USAA offers several good options to choose from.
 The Classic Checking account is fee-free with no minimum balance, like all accounts on this list.
 But it does more for military members and families than any other checking account.